Air Purifier Buying Guide

 Common Household Air Pollutants

-Different air purifiers target different pollutants, so it is
+Different air purifiers target different pollutants, so first it is

 important to identify which pollutants you want to eliminate from your